fi-uba-t3/kero/docs/architecture.md

 New or repaired machines can join the cluster by running the installer.

 ## Desktops
-To emulate a desktop computer, we make use of the Virtual Network Computing ????
+To emulate a desktop computer, we make use of Virtual Network Computing.

 Users can use their home directory or access files on the sharedfs as long as they have permissions that allow them to.